 Job Assignments & Scheduling

 Students can view all available jobs on the website.
 Job availability is updated on a daily bases as positions become vacant.
-Students are instructed to indicate their top three job requests on their initial application each year.
-This assists the Student Employment Coordinator in determining work assignments.
 Generally, students with higher class standing and those with good work records are given priority.
 All students are expected to report to their supervisor for scheduling during the first week of classes for the fall and spring semesters.
 Failure to report during the first week of classes could result in being transferred or terminated from the program.

 The Student Employment Pay Structure